Skip to main content

 Eminent Domain Cases and History

 Throughout American history, the ability to own land has shaped federal and state property rights laws.
-But property rights are not absolute.
+But personal property rights are not absolute.
 The government has abundant power to seize private property through the power of eminent domain.
+But laws and court decisions have limited condemnation proceedings to ensure the government’s power is not abused.
+Private owners have due process rights that entitle them to the fair market value of their lands.
+Read this article to learn more about the history of eminent domain and how it has affected owners.

 What Is Eminent Domain?

-Eminent domain is the power of state or federal governments to take private property for public use.
-Land and homes could be taken to build highways and public parks.
-Farms can be taken to create conservation areas, buildings taken for urban renewal.
+Eminent domain is the power of state governments, local governments, and federal governments to take private property for public use.
+Private land, including homeowner real estate, may be taken to build highways and public parks.
+Farms can be taken to create conservation areas.
+Buildings can be taken from private entities for urban renewal across municipalities.

 "Taking" can also occur when the government's conduct interferes with a person's use of their property.
 For example, the government opened a shooting range near someone's property.
 In another case, a government agency directed airport traffic over a chicken farmer's land.
 The disturbance to these property owners amounted to a taking, and the government had to compensate them.

 A private landowner must be paid “just compensation" for the loss of use of their property.
-(However, if the property was being used for criminal activities, it would be subject to civil forfeiture anyway.)
+But if the property was used for criminal activities, it would be subject to civil forfeiture.
+Real property taken for this reason is exempt from eminent domain law.

 Read on to learn more about specific eminent domain cases and history.